-Yngwie mentioned that he’s going to be releasing a new album in the spring of 2007, do you have any idea what to expect?
+Yngwie mentioned that he’s going to release a new album in the spring of 2007.
+Do you have any idea what to expect?

-He also said that there’s zero change for anyone else but him to participate in the songwriting.
-What you think about that?
+He also said that there’s zero chance for anyone else but him to participate in the songwriting.
+What do you think about that?

-But what if you would be given the chance, would you like to contribute something to the writing?
+But what if you were given a chance?
+Would you like to contribute something to the writing?

 BITS AND PIECES

 In 2004 you toured with John Sykes, can you tell some more about that?

 Yeah, that was great.
 He was looking for a keyboard player for his Japanese tour, and he called me up.
 I’ve been a friend of John Sykes for a long time, so I played with Marco Mendoza and Tommy Aldridge, who I’ve been a great fan of because he played with Randy Rhoads and Ozzy, so that was exciting.
 We played three or four shows in Japan and then after that John played on solo record [Mythology], it was really cool.